Skip to main content

 Reilly Rod Crafters / Chuck Kraft Series 5-weight

-Who did we choose, or rather who accepted the challenge to cast and comment on the RRC 5-weight?
-Guides, of course, would be naturals as would fly shop owners, but the inherent problem there is that many of the top guides, anywhere, have decided to sign on with a rod company and get called endorsed, ambassador, and other such assigned loyalist names.
+Who did we choose or accepted the challenge to cast and comment on the RRC 5-weight?
+Guides, of course, would be naturals, as would fly shop owners.
+Still, the inherent problem is that many of the top guides, anywhere, have decided to sign on with a rod company and get called endorsed or ambassador and other such assigned loyalist names.

-Shop owners, the other natural authority, have big-time capital tied up in their chosen fly rod inventories, so it would be a biased situation to ask one to comment on RRC’s non-stocked fly rods.
-All of that said, one sponsored guide did comment, anonymously, as did an “off-duty” fly shop guy with whom I frequently fish.
+Shop owners, the other natural authority, have big-time capital tied up in their chosen fly rod inventories, so asking one to comment on RRC’s non-stocked fly rods would be a biased situation.
+With all that said, one sponsored guide commented anonymously, as did an “off-duty” fly shop guy with whom I frequently fish.

-Who was the authority worthy to comment independently on a fly rod we picked?
+Who was the authority worthy to comment independently on a fly rod picked?

 Steve Hudson

-Steve is the publisher of Chattahoochee Media, a published author of over 20 books that have regional significance (Georgia and Southeast) about walk-in accesses to rivers, still waters, and back country trails… far from the madding crowd.
+Steve is the publisher of Chattahoochee Media, a published author of over 20 books with regional significance (Georgia and Southeast) about walk-in accesses to rivers, still waters, and backcountry trails… far from the madding crowd.

-His more universal tomes cover fly tying; probably the best book ever on written for the beginners to intermediate level fly tyers, fly fishing; trouts and basses how-to, where to, when to for those species… it stays in my truck 24/7.
+His more universal tomes cover fly tying, probably the best book ever written for beginners to intermediate level fly tyers, fly fishing, trouts and basses how-to, where to, when to for those species… it stays in my truck 24/7.

-His explanations of “how-to” are not always new, but the subtleties of how to employ them are not lost in his telling.
-Too, there are new techniques so well explained that “stingy with words” best describes his text (he teaches college English).
+His explanations of “how-to” are not always new, but the subtleties of employing them are not lost in his telling.
+Too, new techniques are so well explained that “stingy with words” best describes his text (he teaches college English).

 Steve’s casting level is an expert.
-The test rod maximum cast distance cast was 103-feet (prompted by Fly Life Magazine and measured).
+The test rod’s maximum cast distance was 103-feet (prompted by Fly Life Magazine and measured).

 Chad Bryson

 Bryson is a full-time guide with an expert casting level.
-The test rod maximum cast distance was well over 100-feet (without prompt and not measured).
+The test rod’s maximum cast distance was well over 100 feet (without prompt and not measured).

-In much of North Georgia, guides, as in many such trout coordinates in the U. S. and Canada are walk-in only or canoe/kayak capable, and usually part time, or they are skiff able with portability.
-That does not automatically follow that some part-timers are not expert.
+In much of North Georgia, guides, as in many such trout coordinates in the U. S. and Canada, are walk-in only or canoe/kayak capable and usually part-time, or they are skiffable with portability.
+That does not automatically follow that some part-timers are not experts.

-Chad Bryson is full time fly fishing and fly tying.
+Chad Bryson is a full-time fly fisherman and fly tying.
 His admirers say he can catch trophy trout in a puddle.

-We can assure you, although a tad on the serious business side, he is fun to be with, and knows what he’s talking about.
+Although a tad on the serious business side, he is fun to be with and knows what he’s talking about.
 Without trying, even an accomplished angler marvels at his skills.
-Too, Bryson can wing a line on the money in as many ways as can be imagined.
+Bryson can also wing a line on the money in many ways.
 Impressive.

 Reilly Rod Crafters' Chuck Kraft Series - 4- thru 8-weight.
 RRC image.
 Made in the United States.